-Romania Reflections: Five Lessons Working Remotely in Europe
+Romania Reflections: Five Lessons from My Workaway Experience

 Romania Recap

 I spent three weeks in Romania, working remotely for two of them and taking vacation during the middle week.
-While the food, culture, and landscapes were equally memorable, the true highlight was connecting with locals, from tour guides shaping our understanding of the country to a memorable lunch with Daniel Amzar of Free Communications, our PRGN partner agency in Bucharest.
+Like many Americans, my reference point for Romania began with the Dracula myth — but the country I experienced offered far more than folklore, with a well-balanced mix of friendly locals, delicious food, rich history, and breathtaking scenery.
+The true highlight, though, was the people we met, from local tour guides who shaped our understanding of the country to a memorable afternoon with Daniel Amzar of Free Communications, our PRGN partner agency in Bucharest.

-Rather than a sightseeing checklist across multiple European countries, spending three weeks in one country helped me understand Romania on a deeper level by spending quality time in notable destinations, including:
+Rather than a sightseeing checklist across multiple European countries, spending three weeks in one country helped me understand Romania on a deeper level, travel slower, and spend quality time in key destinations, including:

 Carpathian Mountains – winding drives along the Transfăgărășan Highway, hikes to jagged cliffs and alpine lakes, and Europe’s highest concentration of brown bears.

-My workaway experience shaped five lessons that I brought home to Alabama, many of which have direct relevance to our work at Peritus and how we show up for clients, media, community partners, and each other as teammates.
+My workaway experience shaped five lessons that I brought home to Alabama, many of which have a direct impact on how we show up for clients, media, community partners, and teammates at Peritus.

 1. Nonverbal Communication Comes First

-From the moment you enter a new room (or arrive in a new country), you’re communicating long before you speak.
-In Romania, the language barrier was an obvious challenge, though the fact that Romanian is being a Romantic language made easier than other countries I’ve visited in Eastern Europe.
+From the moment you enter a new room (or arrive in a new country), you’re communicating long before you say your first word.
+In Romania, the language barrier was an obvious challenge, though the fact that Romanian is a Romantic language made it easier than other countries I’ve visited in Eastern Europe.

-Even a few attempted phrases, paired with a warm smile and curiosity, noticeably shifted locals’ body language and openness.
+Simply attempting a few Romanian phrases instead of defaulting to English, paired with a warm smile and curiosity, noticeably shifted locals’ body language and openness.
 It was a reminder that tone, presence, and expression often speak louder than words.
 As communicators, nonverbal cues shape how our messages are received.

-Reading the room, listening actively, and adjusting on the fly can make the difference between a strong first impression and a missed opportunity.
+Reading the room, listening actively, and adjusting on the fly can make the difference between a good or bad first impression.

 2. Context is Key

 Effective communication requires understanding the lived experiences of others.
-The more effort we put into understanding context instead of projecting our own assumptions, the more thoughtful, credible, and impactful our work becomes.
+The more effort we put into understanding context instead of projecting our own assumptions, the more thoughtful and impactful our work becomes.

 3. Earned Media Matters

-One of the clearest, real‑world PR lessons came from spending time with local guides and hearing how transformative a single article, award, or positive review can be in bolstering a destination or business.
+One of the clearest, real‑world PR lessons came from spending time with local guides and hearing how transformative a single article, award, or positive review can have on bolstering a destination or business.
 Timisoara, for example, was recently named the 2023 European Capital of Culture and in the same year spotlighted in the New York Times as an emerging destination.
-The number “2023” appeared everywhere, from life-size Instagram backdrops in Old Town to plaques inside local businesses.
+The number “2023” appeared everywhere around the city, from life-size Instagram backdrops in Old Town to plaques inside local businesses.

 4. Embrace Radical Candor

-Throughout the trip, locals were incredibly direct.
+Throughout the trip, many Romanians were incredibly direct.
 When a menu item wasn’t worth recommending or someone wasn’t sure which direction to point us while navigating the streets, they simply said so without applying polite Southern filters many of us in Alabama are accustomed to.

 Whether this was a reflection of Romanian culture, the language barrier, or a combination, the honesty was refreshing.
-It immediately brought Radical Candor to mind, a Peritus book club favorite and ongoing growth area for our team (and me…looking at you, Enneagram 9).
-The book’s core idea, caring personally while challenging directly, showed up in small, everyday interactions across the trip.
+It immediately brought Radical Candor to mind, a Peritus book club favorite and big focus area for our team (myself included…looking at you, Enneagram 9) on the importance of direct communication, even when it’s uncomfortable.

 Clear communication doesn’t feel harsh when it’s delivered with respect and good intent.
 Instead, it builds trust and eliminates confusion.